 most cases is opening up presentations to a younger audience, but MoSO, by design,

-by both the audience and the larger community, as we were both interviewed by the
+audience and the larger community, as we were both interviewed by the local news station

 Busch said her presentation was well attended, and the timing of the conference presented an opportunity to address sexism’s place in the United States political scene.

 “I arrived the day after the presidential election, which was most topical,” Busch

 said.
 “The information in Russia was negative about Hillary Clinton, so my presentation,

 which allowed for the examination of the role that stereotypes can play in swaying